-The File class belongs to the package java.io; it is used to represent locations in your file system.
+The File class belongs to this package; it is used to represent locations in your file system.
 The File class does not play a role in the actual reading or writing of data to a file.
 Instances of the File class can point at files or directories stored on your system.
 There are other objects that handle the actual mechanics of file IO.